Ibrahim Njoya: Person and life

 When Njoya was born, the Kingdom of Bamum was in external conflict with the Fulani and internal division amongst the royal family.
 His father, King Nsangu, was known in the region as a war wager and ultimately died in a battle against the Nso in 1888.
 Njoya's mother acted as regent and ruled the kingdom until he came of age and could ascend the throne in 1895.

 Njoya descended from a dynastic line going back to Mfon Ncharé, who founded Bamum in the year 1394.
 Ncharé was the son of the Tikar royals princess Yen and Mforifum also called Mvétam.
 Yen was a direct descendant of Prince Mbum of Ngan Ha as well as Essedi, a merchant who according to Njoya's historical written testimony was an Egyptian.
-Genealogical analysis shows that Essedi the patriarch of Bamum was the great grandson of Ajara who is the founder of the Mandara lineage.
+Genealogical analysis shows that Essedi, the patriarch of Bamum, was the great grandson of Ajara who is the founder of the Mandara lineage.
 Numerous scholars have interpreted this literary narrative as a historical inference speaking to the roots of the Bamum and Tikar along the Nile River in what is now Sudan.

 Njoya also detailed a long history of political skirmishes between the Bamileke and Bamum.
 As a result of the military expeditions of Njoya's ancestor Ncharé, the founder of the Bamum, the majority of modern Bamiléké people have paternal ancestors who are Bamum.
-A study by Bird et al which analyzed Central African populations shows that the Bamun and the Bamileke have the lowest inferred within-group IBD sharing.
+A study by Bird et al, which analyzed Central African populations, shows that the Bamun and the Bamileke have the lowest inferred within-group IBD sharing.
 This indicates a lack of endogamy.
 The Kingdom of Bamun was reported to be the largest in the Grassfields and known for both fighting and trading with neighboring groups.
 These interactions may have acted to reduce genetic isolation in the Bamun.

-Colonel Gorges of the British Army, who met Njoya in 1914, described him thus as "a fine upstanding man."
+Colonel Gorges of the British Army, who met Njoya in 1914, described him as "a fine upstanding man."
 He practised polygamy — Gorges reported that he had 600 wives and 149 children by 1915; it is thought that he had 177 children in all.
-Two other sources such as Images from Bamum.
-German Colonial Photography at the Court of King Njoya, Cameroon, West Africa, 1902-1915 by Christraud M. Geary and a text by Kristian Kristiansen and Michael Rowlands cite that he had 1200 wives and concubines and 350 children in total.
+Two other sources, including Images from Bamum.
+German Colonial Photography at the Court of King Njoya, Cameroon, West Africa, 1902-1915 by Christraud M. Geary and a text by Kristian Kristiansen and Michael Rowlands, cite that he had 1,200 wives and concubines and 350 children in total.

 Under the influence of a German missionary, Njoya converted to Christianity.
 He later created a new syncretistic religion based on Christianity and traditional Bamum religion before converting to Islam along with much of his court in 1916.
 He accepted the authority of the Sokoto Caliph, requesting the caliph to send him an emir's flag and Muslim teachers.